Operation Freedom Deal (English Wikipedia)

 sites.tufts.edu

 • "Cambodia: U.S. bombing and civil war". sites.tufts.edu/atrocityendings.
 7 August 2015.
+Archived from the original on 22 April 2018.
+Retrieved 6 February 2018.

 • "Mass Atrocity Endings | Documenting declines in civilian fatalities". sites.tufts.edu.
+Archived from the original on 20 February 2023.
 Retrieved 6 February 2018.

 • "Cambodia: U.S. bombing, civil war, & Khmer Rouge".
 World Peace Foundation.
 7 August 2015.
+Archived from the original on 14 July 2019.
 Retrieved 19 July 2019.
 On the higher end of estimates, journalist Elizabeth Becker writes that 'officially, more than half a million Cambodians died on the Lon Nol side of the war; another 600,000 were said to have died in the Khmer Rouge zones.'
 However, it is not clear how these numbers were calculated or whether they disaggregate civilian and soldier deaths.
 Others' attempts to verify the numbers suggest a lower number.
 Demographer Patrick Heuveline has produced evidence suggesting a range of 150,000 to 300,000 violent deaths from 1970 to 1975.
 In an article reviewing different sources about civilian deaths during the civil war, Bruce Sharp argues that the total number is likely to be around 250,000 violent deaths.